 Many sounds have the potential to cause noise induced hearing loss.
 Common ones include machinery, jet engine, loud music, gun muzzle blast, and lawnmowers.
 Ideally, those being exposed to these sounds should limit their time spent around such noises.
 However, this can prove to be impossible due to job requirements.
 Hearing protectors, such as ear plugs and noise reducing headbands are a great solution to high level noise work environments.
+Additionally, hunters need to wear ear protection due to the loud gun blasts.

 Hearing loss is a gradual process.
 It usually begins with ringing in the ears, followed by difficulty deciphering words during conversations.
 If these symptoms due occur, it’s important to take a hearing test to determine the extent of the hearing loss and the best treatment options for it.